Hearing Loss Related to Childhood Ear Infections

 Why do children get ear infections?

 Sometimes you can feel your ears ‘pop’ during altitude changes or if you have a cold.
 The Eustachian tube connects your throat to your middle ear.
 It opens periodically to let air into the middle ear.
 If the Eustachian tube that connects the middle ear to the back of the throat does not open properly, fluid can build up behind the eardrum.
 Bacteria or viruses can move into this fluid and cause an infection.
-As children get older, the size and position of the Eustachian tube changes, and they usually get fewer ear infections.
-It may be hard to determine the reason for a child’s ear infection.
+As children get older, the size and position of the Eustachian tube changes, and they usually get fewer ear infections; however, it may be difficult to determine the reason for a child’s ear infection.
 The following increase the risk for ear infections:

-• Head and neck abnormalities such as cleft palate
+- Head and neck abnormalities such as a cleft palate

-• Bottle feeding while the baby is on their back
+- Bottle feeding while the baby is laying on his/her back

 Why should you be concerned about ear infections?